renovatebot/renovate/docs/usage/configuration-options.md

 ## deepExtract

+Note: the `deepExtract` configuration option is deprecated, and will be removed in a future Renovate release.

 If configured to `true`, then dependency extraction will be done using the relevant package manager instead of JavaScript-based parsing.

 This option applies only to the `gradle` manager.